ongaroleandro/autonomous-mobile-robot/README.md

 # Introduction
 This project came about because of the COVID-19 pandemic.
 In normal times I would have had the opportunity to work with the turtlebot3 for one of the courses I am enrolled in.

 Since we were not allowed to have hands-on exercise sessions and sending every student a turtlebot3 was not possible, the exercise sessions mainly consisted of completing partially written code in Python.
-I should note however that the goal of the exercise session was not to learn how to write code for a robot, but to have a firmer grasp on the concepts from the lectures (e.g. the kallman filter and different path planning algorithms).
+I should note however that the goal of the exercise session was not to learn how to write code for a robot, but to have a firmer grasp on the concepts from the lectures (e.g. the Kalman filter and different path planning algorithms).

 While the exercise sessions succeeded in this area, I was still itching to learn how to write code for a robot and to see this code in action.
 Throughout the semester I started my research on what was needed to make a turtlebot3-like robot and devised a sort of action plan.
 After my exams I finally started this project.